 The Data Link layer is closely related to the Network Layer but usually refers to communication between locally-connected devices.
 For instance, the data link layer might model connections between on-premises workstations and routers.

-The data link layer regulates flows between local devices similarly to the network layer.
-The two layers are, therefore, often analyzed together when assessing network problems.
+The data link layer regulates flows between local devices in a similar way to the network layer.
+The two layers are therefore often analyzed together when assessing network problems.

 Layer 1 – The Physical Layer

-The Physical Layer covers all the physical infrastructure and equipment needed to transfer data.
-The physical layer includes network cables and switches, radio frequency links, voltage regulators, and routing devices.
+The Physical Layer covers all of the physical infrastructure and equipment needed to transfer data.
+The physical layer includes network cables and switches, as well as radio frequency links, voltage regulators, and routing devices.

 Data is converted into a digital bitstream formed from 1s and 0s at the physical layer.
 The form of this bitstream is agreed by two devices before transmission.
 This makes it possible to reconstruct data at the receiving end.